 Sunday 1 May 12:00pm - 5:00pm Please note the car park will not be open before noon

 £7.00, concessions £5.00 and children under 16 free.
 There is no charge for parking.

 Maggie's Cancer Caring Centres receives 40%, the net remaining to SG Beneficiaries

 Payment at the gate only, there are no pre-sale tickets available.
 Parking is provided in fields next to the garden.
+The car park will open at 12 noon and close at 5pm.
 You will be directed to a space by the attendants.
-Buses can be accommodated.

 You may bring a dog to the garden.
 It must be kept on a lead at all times and please clear up behind them.
 Please note that only parts of the garden are accessible by wheelchair and unfortunately there are no disabled toilets.